 With hundreds of millions of subscribers who engage regularly on the platform, LinkedIn is an essential vehicle for communications.
-An effective presence on LinkedIn will connect you with decision-makers, influencers, and people who work daily with the same kinds of tools and technologies your company offers.
+An effective presence on LinkedIn will help you succeed in business by connecting you with decision-makers, influencers, and people who work daily with the same kinds of tools and technologies your company offers.

 What does it take to create and maintain an effective LinkedIn presence?
 Start by tackling these five aspects of LinkedIn, and you’ll be well on your way.